 In the current model a brass mode is stored, with this brass alloys with low zinc content can be welded well.

 Basically, all precious metals and precious metal alloys of gold, silver, platinum and palladium can be welded.
 In addition, all metals can be welded that are also weldable by laser […]

-The technique of PUK welding is easy to learn.
+The technique of welding with Lampert welding equipment is easy to learn.
 Nevertheless, you should take a few hours to familiarize yourself with the device.
-The PUK course, which is included in the […]
+The PUK, which is included […]

 The angle plays an extraordinarily significant role.
 The highest penetration depth is achieved at a 90° angle to the workpiece.
 When the electrode is placed at an angle, the metal […]

 Maintenance is not necessary!
 In normal operation, only minor costs are incurred for shielding gas and due to wear of the electrode.

 The microscope is equipped with an electronically controlled, DIN-certified eye protection filter.
 This ensures triple protection of the eyes: permanent protection against glare from UV and IR light and electronically […]